JICE

 ◆ Objectives

 The Comparative Law and Politics (LL.M.)
 Program at our graduate school aims to foster human resources with advanced comprehensive skills and balanced abilities.
-It is especially focusing on the improvement of the capacity to operate a legal system for building a new post-COVID-19 society.
-The curriculum of the Program is structured to encompass the following elements:

 • (1) Basic and broad training in law and political science